We can’t change others, so we need a peaceful way to safety leave the hostility treadmill and bring others with us.

 You can’t reach the mind until you calm the heart. —Kevin Crenshaw

-When ALL THREE doors are open, proceed immediately into the room of opportunity.
+When BOTH doors (above) are open, proceed immediately into the room of opportunity.

 Alone we can do so little; together we can do so much. —Helen Keller

 This is where you explain your side, WHILE still respecting and aligning with their thoughts and feelings.
-Keep all three doors open at all times!
+Keep both doors open at all times!
 If any door starts to close, immediately open it up again as described above.
 When they start to understand your side:

 You are now choosing a next step to find common ground and a mutually acceptable solution together.

 Everyone has the right to feel safe. —Kevin Crenshaw